krillan49/PZDC_dungeon_2/README.md

 ## TODO

 * Add translations
-* Update camp area for distributing bonuses: viewing statistics, opening new characters, a store, etc. between battle runs
-* Various locations for combat runs with enemies corresponding to their lore, for example, an undead crypt with dead people, a cave with greenskins, a bandit camp, etc.
-* More content: characters, enemies, equipment, skills
+* More content: dungeons, buildings, characters, enemies, equipment, skills
 * More complex combat system with a greater choice of actions and their combinations
 * Balancing skills, enemies, characters
 * Add documentation